SMI/SmiServices/src/applications/SRAnonTool/README.md

 `-o output` - full path to the output text file, or directory for multiple files.

+`-m metadata_output` - full path to the output metadata json file, or directory for multiple files.

 `--semehr-unique` - if extracting a StudyDate from MongoDB then ignore any documents which have a SOPInstanceUID that is already in the SemEHR MongoDB database.
 This is intended to allow reprocessing of any documents that previously failed without having to reprocess the whole day.

+If metadata output is requested then JSON output files are created containing the values of these tags:
+`SOPClassUID, SOPInstanceUID, StudyInstanceUID, SeriesInstanceUID, ContentDate, ModalitiesInStudy, PatientID`.
+The latter is mapped from CHI to EUPI.

 The MongoDB configuration read from the yaml files needs to be in `MongoDatabases | DicomStoreOptions` and `SemEHRStoreOptions`.
-The former is to read DICOM documents from the `dicom.image_SR` database.collection; the latter is to check if the SOPInstanceUID is already in the `semehr.semehr_results` database.collection.
+The former is to read DICOM documents from the `dicom.image_SR` database.collection;
+the latter is to check if the SOPInstanceUID is already in the `semehr.semehr_results` database.collection.

+The MySQL configuration read from the yaml files needs to be in `IdentifierMapperOptions` with keys `MappingConnectionString, MappingTableName, SwapColumnName, ReplacementColumnName`.
+This is used to map PatientID.

 Examples:

 ```
 * CTP_DicomToText.py -i /path/to/file.dcm -o output.txt
 * CTP_DicomToText.py -i 2015/01/01/AccNum/file.dcm -o output.txt -y smi_dataLoad.yaml
-* CTP_DicomToText.py -i 20150101 -o output_dir -y smi_dataLoad.yaml
+* CTP_DicomToText.py -i 20150101 -o output_dir -m metadata_dir -y smi_dataLoad.yaml
 ```

 ### `clinical_doc_wrapper.py`

 This script performs the anonymisation.
+It is the old Python-2 version and is no longer used.

 Usage: `[-s semehr_dir] [-i input_docs] [-o anonymised]` in the stub version